soongensayo/GEDI-ME310-hotel/docs/index.md

 For hotels, it encourages higher kiosk adoption without the cost and disruption of a full hardware overhaul, as it can be added onto existing devices as a complementary layer.

-**Key Features**
+#### Key Features

 * **Conversational Guidance:** Natural voice interaction that welcomes guests, explains steps, and reduces confusion at the kiosk.

-* **Policy- & Knowledge-Aware:** Powered by OpenAI’s large language model that can be tailored with hotel policies, FAQs, and local information, so responses stay accurate and context-specific.
+* **Policy & Knowledge Awareness:** Powered by OpenAI’s large language model that can be tailored with hotel policies, FAQs, and local information, so responses stay accurate and context-specific.

 * **Exception Handling & Escalation:** Lets guests ask simple questions (e.g. late check-out, bedding type, package entitlements) and either provides guided answers or seamlessly routes the issue to front-office staff when human intervention is needed.